akirademoss/SolarEclipseMegaMovie/README.md

 scientific and educational opportunity to study the solar corona by solar physicists, and citizen scientists alike.

-To view the images and access the database please visit the following [Link](https://eclipsemega.movie/)
+To view the images and access the database [please click this link](https://eclipsemega.movie/)

 **Software objectives:**
 * Easy to use Graphical User Interface